Where to Try Uga in Niue

 Where to Eat Coconut Crab in Niue

 Uga, otherwise known as coconut crab, is a South Pacific delicacy and nowhere has quite the populations of this prized crab species than the island of Niue.
-That’s why locals will proudly display uga at markets, race them at village show days, and take you on tours to hold them, hunt them or both.
+That’s why locals will proudly display uga at markets, race them at Village Show Days, and take you on tours to hold them, hunt them or both.
 With so much emphasis on the uga, however, many visitors are surprised to find that uga is hardly on the menu in Niue!
 While this is not so much a bad thing, as conservation efforts aim to keep a sustainable population of uga in Niue, it just means that visitors have to try a little harder to get a taste of uga for themselves.
 In this guide, we’ll go over some of the very few places where you can try uga as a visitor.

 Before we get into our guide on where to try uga in Niue, be sure to bookmark The Guide to the Niuean Culture for Travellers for even more advice on the local customs and cultural experiences.

-Taue Uga Tours
+1. Taue Uga Tours

 Get the hands-on approach to trying uga in Niue by hunting it yourself!
 Taue Uga Tours teaches you about the Niuean tradition of uga hunting while you get to learn about these fascinating arthropods.

-Get the details on where and when to take this tour in The Best Guided Tours in Niue.
+As part of these tours, you have the option to take an uga back to your accommodation with instructions on how to cook it.
+Get further details on where and when to take this tour in The Best Guided Tours in Niue.

 Where to Try Uga in Niue© NiuePocketGuide.com

-Niue Market
+3. Niue Market

 Author